 Sounds like you might have some "mealy bugs" which come from pasta, grits, meal, flour, dried beans, cereals like oatmeal and cream-of-wheat.
 If any of those things are stored in that area, be sure to check every other food item too, as the little bugs are very "contagious" and will manage to get into just about everything.

 If you ate them, they wouldn't kill you, but you probably don't want to.
 The bugs are in some food items right from the fields of wheat, rice and other grains.
-They just haven't hatched yet.
-Flour and cornmeal are probably the most often contaminated with them.

 I keep many dried bay leaves in all cabinets and cupboards where I store such food items.
 The little bugs don't like bay leaves.
 I also open some canisters and drop in a bay leaf or two.
 It doesn't hurt the food, and will keep the food safe from the bugs.